leodema/learnk8s.io/_blog/scaling-machine-learning-with-kubeflow-tensorflow/index.md

 _What if you could train and evaluate your model in the cloud as you do locally?_

-You could finally focus on what you do best: the data science!
+You could finally focus on what you do best: data science!

 Few competing solutions provide an easy entry to a data farm.